ddttom/doc2web/docs/prd.md

 - TOC elements styled with appropriate leader lines and formatting
 - Special document sections identified and styled appropriately based on style attributes, not content
 - CSS and HTML must be ephemeral and regenerated for each document based on its unique structure
-- **Numbering in HTML output exactly matches the original DOCX document**
+- Numbering in HTML output exactly matches the original DOCX document
-- **CSS counters accurately reflect DOCX numbering definitions**
+- CSS counters accurately reflect DOCX numbering definitions
-- **Hierarchical relationships maintained from original document**
+- Hierarchical relationships maintained from original document
-- **DOM serialization must preserve all document content and structure**
+- DOM serialization must preserve all document content and structure
-- **Fallback mechanisms must be in place to handle DOM serialization issues**
+- Fallback mechanisms must be in place to handle DOM serialization issues
-- **HTML files should be > 1000 characters for typical documents**
+- HTML files should be > 1000 characters for typical documents
-- **CSS files should contain generated styles appropriate for the document**
+- CSS files should contain generated styles appropriate for the document
-- **Document statistics (pages, words, characters, paragraphs, lines) must be accurately calculated and included in metadata**
+- Document statistics must be accurately calculated and included in metadata
-- **Document statistics must be calculated from document content when not available in metadata**
-- **HTML output must be compact with optimized whitespace removal while preserving newlines for improved file size**
+- HTML output must be optimized with proper formatting
-- **HTML formatting must preserve all content and structure while optimizing for performance**
-- **TOC elements must have proper hanging indents with optional leader dots and page numbers**
+- TOC elements must have proper hanging indents with appropriate styling
-- **TOC entries must maintain proper alignment and spacing using block layout for hanging indents**
-- **Paragraph numbering must be implemented using CSS ::before pseudo-elements for exact positioning**
-- **Hanging indents must be implemented using negative text-indent with compensating padding-left**
-- **CSS rule conflicts must be resolved using !important declarations to prevent margin compounding**
-- **Margin resets must be applied to numbered elements to ensure proper hanging indentation display**
-- **Section IDs must be generated for all numbered headings and paragraphs**
+- Section IDs must be generated for all numbered headings and paragraphs
-- **Section IDs must follow a consistent pattern (e.g., "section-1-2-a")**
-- **CSS must include styling for section navigation and highlighting**
+- CSS must include styling for section navigation and highlighting

 ### 4.4 Document Analysis Rules